How to fix the partner violence in Flanders?

 Those figures only go about partner violence.

-About child abuse, incest, and violence against older women – other types of domestic violence – there are a lot lesser data.
+About child abuse, incest, and violence against older women – other types of domestic violence – there are a lot of lesser data.
 600 women die every year in Europe as a result of sexual brutality.

 Worldwide, 70 per cent of women faced with physical, psychological or sexual violence.

 UN Women, UN Department for the promotion of gender equality and women’s emancipation, speaks of an epidemic on a global scale.

 IF THE WORLD HEALTH Organization FIGURES WORRY ABOUT A SIMILAR OR OTHER INFECTION,

-then stood the world on its head.
-Scientists and politicians worldwide would stand over the issue and would be taken to drastic measures to restrict that.
+Then stood the world on its head.
+Scientists and politicians worldwide would rise over the issue and would be taken to drastic measures to restrict that.

-Critical analysis with attention to recommendations at micro, mega, macro level.
+Critical analysis with attention to recommendations at a micro, mega, macro level.

 If there is no first help offered, no one will emancipate, claims John Wagner.